 As part of its charter, the Board is responsible for oversight of Ovintiv's enterprise risk management processes, which are governed by the Corporate Risk Management Policy.
 The policy ensures that shortterm, intermediate-term and long-term risks are evaluated properly and the policy outlines the Board's responsibilities to ensure (i) a system is in place to identify the principal risks to Ovintiv and the best practical procedures are in place to monitor and mitigate these risks and (ii) review Ovintiv's quarterly corporate risk reports and related material that identifies the significant risks to Ovintiv and the mitigation strategies in place.
-Board committees help discharge this responsibility by managing issues under their purview and reporting regularly to the full Board.
+Board committees help fulfill this responsibility by managing issues under their purview and reporting regularly to the full Board.
 The committees review policies and practices relevant to their assigned risk management areas and work closely with management to ensure key controls and processes are in place.
-The Board receives regular updates from its standing committees on individual categories of risk and receives a report periodically from the Chair of the Audit Committee about oversight efforts and coordination.
-The Board frequently consults with outside experts and advisors to re-asses the Company's risk environment (see "Director Continuing Education in 2022" on page 34), and the Audit Committee regularly recieves updates from the Vice-President of Legal and Compliance, who reports directly to the General Counsel.
+The Board receives regular updates from its committees on individual categories of risk and receives a report periodically from the Chair of the Audit Committee about oversight efforts and coordination.
+The Board consults with outside experts and advisors to re-assess the Company's risk environment (see "Director Continuing Education in 2023" on page 32), and the Audit Committee regularly receives updates from the Vice-President and Deputy General Counsel, who reports directly to the General Counsel.

-In 2022, our Board added cybersecurity oversight to the Audit Committee Charter.
-Now, our Audit Committee has direct oversight on the Company's information security protocols, policies, and practices.
-In December, the Board invited a privacy and data security expert to give the Board an update on cybersecurity and corporate best practices for information security.
+Our Audit Committee has direct oversight on the Company's information security protocols, policies, and practices.
+The Board has also invited a privacy and data security expert to give the Board an update on cybersecurity and corporate best practices for information security.